Green-Software-Foundation/patterns/docs/catalog/cloud/reduce-transmitted-data.md

 ## Published Date
 TBD

-## Intent
+## Tag Category
-Minimising the size of data transmitted with reduction
+Cloud

 ## Tags
-Cloud, Networking, Cloud Engineer, Small
+Networking, Cloud Engineer, Small

-## Problem
+## Description
 From an energy-efficiency perspective, it's better to minimise the size of the data transmitted so that less energy is required because the network traffic is reduced.

 ## Solution